Relatives, public gather for ringing of ship’s bell each November

 The Goat Posse is hard at work with eight productions already in the can as of 3 a.m Sunday.
 The Posse has been busy producing original audio, hosting Trivia shifts, and raising general mayhem with the other student media arms.
 Take a look at what we have been doing and try to avoid being trampled.

-Nature Hamster gives direction to the horns section through the intercom.
+Nature Hamster gives direction to the horn section through the intercom.

 The Shake – A – Hamster Band is a group of KVSC Alumni and area musicians that gather during Trivia to create trivia related tunes based on popular songs.
 We look-in as they are rehearsing a funk-based song.
 The band features drums, bass, two guitars, keyboard, vocals, and a four piece horn section called the Power of Sauerkraut.